-Dogs bring undeniable joy into a home.
+Dogs bring undeniable joy into many homes.
 Unfortunately, they also bring a healthy dose of hair, scratches, and drool into the mix.
 It can sometimes feel as if the cleaning never ends.
-Even if regular vacuuming and lint-rolling are part of your routine, your dog should factor into your decision when buying a new couch.
-The wow-factor designer sofa you’ve always envisioned gracing your living room may not be the best match for your situation.
+Even if regular vacuuming and lint-rolling are part of your routine, a dog factors into many dog parents’ decisions when buying a new couch.

-Whether or not you allow your dog to climb on the couch, a sofa designed for durability and ease of cleaning is a must for any pet owner.
+A sofa designed for durability and ease of cleaning is a must for any pet owner.
 Unfortunately, with so many stylish but impractical designs on the market, sniffing out quality products is no walk in the park.
-To facilitate your search, we’ve gone on the hunt to find some of the best couches for dogs—and their owners—to give you both a place to relax.
+We’ve gone on the hunt to find some of the best couches for dog owners to give you both a place to relax.

-- BEST BANG FOR THE BUCK: Mercury Row Garren 75.6’’ Square Arm Sofa
+- BEST VALUE: Mercury Row Garren 70.1” Square Arm Sofa

 - BEST SECTIONAL: West Elm Eddy Reversible Sectional